 Run and hide…

-Over and over again, the images — mere pieces of what happened that day — flashed through Tess’ mind.
-The gun in her hand, a man bleeding and writhing in agony on the ground, and her missing mother’s utterly terrified face.
-Desperate to get far, far away from all the tumult, she fled and eventually nestled into a remote corner on the island of Cuba, convinced that no one would ever come looking for her.
+Over and over again, the images flashed through Tess’ mind.
+The gun in her hand, a man bleeding and writhing in agony on the ground, and her now missing mother’s utterly terrified face.
+Desperate to get far, far away from it all, she fled and eventually nestled into a remote corner on the island of Cuba, convinced that no one would ever come looking for her.
 But she was dead wrong about that.

 Miguel could feel eyes on him the instant he entered the cabana.

 He took a quick look around, but nothing seemed amiss.
 Plenty of families and a few stray tourists peppered the golden sands of the Santa Maria del Mar.
 Sunbathers occupied the bright blue beach chairs.
 The waters were calm, save for the children splashing around.
 The sun was glowing on the horizon, unobstructed by clouds, and there was a gentle breeze that swayed the palm fronds.